 Daylight Saving Time is difficult to predict, as many countries change the transition days/principles every year because of special happenings or conditions that have happened or will happen.

 How does the transition to DST start?

-Let's say that DST starts at 2:00 am local time and DST is one hour:
+Let's say that DST starts at 2:00 am local time and DST is one hour (you can program the DST start time using the DSTB register):